Chinese Stories in English

 Two shoddy, brazen-faced flower pots had appeared in her life.
 They’d come as free gifts with the purchase of a range hood and, muddle-headedly, she’d been using them for many years without giving them a second thought.
 She wondered, “How could I be so concerned all of a sudden about things I’ve been using every day?”
 She decided to go buy new ones the next day, ones of sturdier quality but plainer, not bright and shiny like a mirror.

-Solomon’s seal with lotus seeds and yam stewing in an earthenware pot in the cold of winter.
+She seen some Solomon’s seal with lotus seeds and yam stewing in an earthenware pot in the cold of winter.
 She’d been sitting beside a traditional platform stove and reading, just like sitting beside a stove burning charcoal briquettes.
 She didn't remember what the book was about, only that the fire had whispered its innermost thoughts to the earthenware pot all afternoon.

 A horse whinnied through the boundless silence.
 Each hair of White Illuminates Night’s mane stood upright.
 The horse’s snow-white body bulged from the yellowing paper, its muscles leapt under its pelt and its head leaned forward.
 Then its front legs jutted out from the painting’s paper and reached up high in the sky.
 Its four hooves soared and it galloped off towards the distance.
 Looking at the paper again, there was nothing left.